wolfSSL/wolfssl/linuxkm/RBGC-design.md

 > complete is served by the validated module.

 Measured over 274.5 million calls across four architectures: zero fell back to the kernel's generator.
-The `get_random_u32()` family and the boot window above are outside that statement.
+The boot window above is outside that statement.

+The `get_random_uN` family is covered by its own measurement rather than by this one, and only on kernels whose batch refill reaches `_get_random_bytes()`:

+> On `linux-6.12.0` every byte the per-CPU `get_random_uN` batches dispensed
+> was generated by the validated module.

+One million calls of each of the four widths - 156,251 refills in all - none declined, none served by the kernel.
+On a kernel from the unhooked row - 5.16.20 was measured - the family is not offered to the module at all.

 ## Where the code is